Lesotho - Strengthening the institutional capacity for planning and preparedness to improve climate and disaster risks management

 Partnerships and Coordination

-The project is implemented by the World Bank in close collaboration with the Government and the Disaster Management Authority.
+The project was implemented by the World Bank in close collaboration with the Government and the Disaster Management Authority.

 Window of Action